+Basic Information

+Population: 3,772,887 (September 1, 2022)

+Area: 437.78kmੰ

+Yokohama City Website (English) www.city.yokohama.lg.jp/lang/residents/en

 Yokohama City

 Overview of Yokohama City

 The city of Yokohama is a beautiful international port city located in the metropolitan area of Japan.
 In addition to the modern waterfront area symbolized by the Minato Mirai 21 district, the suburbs are filled with lush greenery, residential areas, and farmland, making the city a diverse and attractive place.

 Yokohama's development was triggered by the opening of the port in 1859.
 Since then, Yokohama has overcome various hardships such as the Great Kanto Earthquake, rapid population growth, and pollution, and has grown to become the second largest city in Japan with a population of 3.7 million.
 The urban management knowledge and technological capabilities cultivated during this process have become the foundation for our current international contributions.
 In recent years, the city has also been strong in tourism MICE (Meeting, Incentive, Conferences, Exhibitions), hosting many international conferences such as the Asian Development Bank Annual Meeting and the African Development Conference, and attracting 34.2 million tourists in 2018.

 Environmental Initiatives

+Yokohama has been a pioneer among other cities in taking measures to combat global warming, such as saving electricity, energy efficiency measures, and expanding the use of renewable energy.
 In October 2018, Yokohama City revised its Global Warming Countermeasures Action Plan and set the goal of 'Zero Carbon Yokohama' by 2050.
-In order to achieve this goal, Yokohama is working to create a series of measures to combat global warming in an all-Yokohama manner through the introduction of new technologies in cooperation with businesses, smart use of renewable energy in collaboration with other municipalities, and activities that utilize the power of our citizens.
+In order to achieve this goal, Yokohama is working to create a series of measures to combat global warming in an 'all-Yokohama' manner through the introduction of new technologies in cooperation with businesses, smart use of renewable energy in collaboration with other municipalities, and activities that utilize the power of our citizens.

 Furthermore, as an SDGs Future City selected by the Japanese government, Yokohama has established the Yokohama SDGs Design Center and is working to disseminate models for solutions to all kinds of urban issues, including global warming and population aging.
-In recent years, we have also been promoting collaboration with young people who will lead the next generation.
-During the Earth Hour lights-out event held on March 27, 2021, we declared the establishment of "Team Zero Youth Yokohama," a new network of young people working to combat global warming.
-In the future, we plan to hold various events and seminars in cooperation with the city, as well as collaborate with other countries.

-Basic Information

-Population: 3,757,630 (September 1, 2020)

-Area: 437.57km2

-Yokohama City Website (English) www.city.yokohama.lg.jp/lang/r esidents/en
+In April 2022, the 'Minato Mirai 21 area' was selected as a national 'Decarbonization Leading Area'.
+Together with our citizens, we will build a model for decarbonization in major cities, aiming to reduce greenhouse gas emissions from electricity consumption to virtually zero by 2030.

 Supporting our members

 ICLEI Japan supports the participation of member local governments in international initiatives and disseminates and shares examples of pioneering cities at home and abroad.

 We aim to: